katylava/dotkyl/README.md

 6. After that, `git` will certainly have been installed, so I clone my dotfiles and set those up.
 7. Clone the work repos I know I'll be working on soon.
+8. Contact IT to install security software required by work.
-8. Lastly I create a generic admin user, set the same system preferences, and install SuperDuper!.
+9. Lastly I create a generic admin user, set the same system preferences, and install SuperDuper!.
 After a while I will log in as the admin user and use SuperDuper! to overwrite my pre-clean-install backup with regular backups of my current system.
 I do this as a different user so all my usual background